 Off shore, there are hundreds of species of tropical fish, coral and crustaceans, green turtles, bottle-nose dolphins, sting-rays, New Zealand seals, Australian sea-lions, and whales, including some 35,000 Humpback and Southern Right whales that play in the water on their way north in April and again from September to December on their return journey back down the coast.

-Soon after arriving on the ferry from Fremantle we did the 90-minute Discovery Tour by bus, which, with a fascinating commentary by the driver and stops at picturesque spots like Wadjemup Lighthouse, was a great way to get our bearings while seeing the sights.
+Soon after arriving on the ferry from Fremantle we did the 90-minute Discovery Tour by bus, which, with a fascinating commentary by the driver and stops at picturesque spots like Wadjemup Lighthouse, was a great way to get our bearings while seeing the sights, as well as learn about the history of the island.
+For instance, I had no idea the treacherous coast was responsible for 13 shipwrecks.

 We lunched in the sun at Rottnest Hotel on salty fish and chips and fried calamari, and sipped crisp white wine as we gazed at the still water of Thompson Bay.
 Then we grabbed a map and bottles of water and hopped on bicycles to explore on our own.
 We did the same thing the next day.

-Had we have stayed longer, Terence would have hit some surfing spots and we would have done a few tours (see below), including the free walks offered by the Rottnest Island Voluntary Guides, covering everything from nature and wildlife to the tragic indigenous history of the island.
-Rotto sadly has a dark past – it was once a prison – but it also has a history packed with adventure and stories of bravery (its treacherous coast caused 13 shipwrecks), and it’s still home to some splendid colonial sandstone buildings, a cemetery and a fine lighthouse, which you can also tour.
+Had we have stayed longer, Terence would have hit some surfing spots and we would have done a few tours, including the free walks offered by the Rottnest Island Voluntary Guides, covering everything from nature and wildlife to the tragic indigenous history of the island.

 As I said, we are still plotting our return – only next time it will definitely be for longer, with a pile of books, and off-season, with only those cute quokkas for company.